Flame robin: Description

 The largest of the red robins, the flame robin is 12–14 cm long.
 It has a more slender build than other members of the genus Petroica, with relatively long wings and neck and small head.
 The male is easily distinguished by the bright orange-red plumage of the throat, breast, and abdomen.
 The crown, nape, ear coverts, hindneck, and sides of neck are dark grey, and lores and chin are a grey-black.
 The grey feathers of the sides of the crown may be suffused with dull orange.
 The rest of the upperparts, comprising the wings, back and tail, are dark grey.
 There is a small, white frontal spot above the bill, and the wing bar and outer tail shafts are white.
 The feathers of the posterior belly, flanks, and vent are white with grey-black bases.
 The female is plainly coloured—pale brown overall, and a lighter buff underneath.
-The posterior belly, flanks, and vent are off-white.
-As in the male, feathers on the side of the crown may be suffused with a dull orange, and this may also occur with breast feathers.
+The lower belly, sides, and underside are a soft off-white colour.
+Similar to the male, feathers on the sides of the crown might have a subtle hint of dull orange, and this coloration could also extend to the feathers on the breast area.
 There are small, off-white marks on the wings and above the bill.
 The bill, legs, feet, and claws are black, and the eyes dark brown.
 A flame robin with an all lemon-yellow breast and otherwise female plumage was observed in a small flock of flame robins near Swansea, in eastern Tasmania, in September 1950.

 Nestlings have dark grey or brown down, cream to grey bills, cream gapes and orange throats.
 The plumage of juvenile birds in their first moult resembles that of the adult female, but the head and upperparts are streaked and slightly darker.
 Soon after fledging, juveniles moult into their first immature plumage, and more closely resemble the adult female.
 The breasts of male juveniles may have some orange feathers.
 Birds in their second year moult into a second immature phase, some males of which may resemble adult males, while others retain a more immature brown plumage.
 Determining the age and sex of birds in brown plumage can be very difficult.
 Information on exact timing of moulting is lacking, but the replacement of primary feathers takes place over the summer months between December and February.